marcusasar/ev-sales-time-series-analysis/README.md

 2. Insert data from `ev_sales_world.csv` using `02_insert_data.sql`
 3. Run the analysis queries in order from the `sql/` folder
 4. Review findings in `analysis/ev_sales_growth_insights.md`

+## 📈 Summary of Findings

+📝 *[Add key takeaways here after completing your analysis.]*
+For example:
+- EV sales doubled between 2020 and 2021
+- The highest absolute growth occurred in 2021 (+3.5M units)
+- Total global sales surpassed 10M in 2022